 The Lord our God is one Lord.
 And you shall love the Lord your God with all your heart, with all your soul, and with all your strength.
 And these words shall be written on your heart: and you shall teach them diligently to your children.

 The White Church is a very popular venue for weddings.
 We like to think that this is not just to do with how the building looks but is also a response to the warm welcome that we extend to couples of all ages seeking to begin their journey through life as husband and wife.

-The first step is always to speak with the minister.
-The minister will give advice and let you know if dates and times are available in the church calendar.
-After the initial chat the minister will expect you to attend a morning service and afterwards will have a private meeting with you to confirm details and to provide you with the paperwork for your wedding.The scale of fees that will apply will also be explained to you..
+The first step is to contact Jan Hirst, our weddings secretary.
+She will give advice and let you know if dates and times are available in the Church calendar.
+You will be expected to attend a Sunday service and afterwards will have a private meeting to confirm details and go over the paperwork for your wedding.The scale of fees that will apply will also be explained to you.